Policies - AM-005

 - Tangible awards are considered to be those items of personal property (including such items as watches, clocks, coffee cups, etc.) given to an employee as an award for length of service or safety achievement, awarded as part of a meaningful presentation and awarded under circumstances that do not indicate that the payment is disguised compensation.
 Such low value tangible awards are excludable from federal income, social security or Medicare taxation.

-Internal Control Plan - Agency management (Boards, Commissions, Directors) for each State agency bears full responsibility for establishing and maintaining a proper system of internal control within the agency.
+Internal Control Plan - Agency management (Boards, Commissions, Directors) bears full responsibility for establishing and maintaining a proper system of internal control within the agency.
 State Statute 81-1111(4) places accountability with State Accounting to systematically conduct reviews of internal controls and accounting methods for all agencies.
-In order for State Accounting to effectively evaluate these controls and accounting methods, agencies shall have a documented internal control plan which will address the five components of an internal control structure: Control Environment, Risk Assessment, Control Activities, Information and Communication, and Monitoring.
-The effective date for all agencies to have such a plan in place is March 1, 2010.
+In order for State Accounting to effectively evaluate these controls and accounting methods, agencies shall have a documented internal control plan which addresses the five components of an internal control structure: Control Environment, Risk Assessment, Control Activities, Information and Communication, and Monitoring.

-Agencies shall assign a qualified employee to be responsible for ensuring the internal control plan is implemented correctly and updated as necessary, training agency staff, monitoring the plan, and reporting to State Accounting.
+Agencies shall assign a qualified employee to be responsible for ensuring the internal control plan is implemented correctly and updated as necessary, training agency staff, monitoring the plan, and reporting to the Internal Control Team within State Accounting.

 40. Payments for State Employee Wages(7/2017)